 Goal Supporting Departments Title Description Planned Start/End New or Continuing?
-Estimated Budget the community Be a customer-focused organization that provides excellent, timely, easily-accessible service and information to the community Finance Accela: Enhancement/Fixes to Existing Accela Financial Reports requested by department on reports and fix issues Continuing \$50,000 Be a customer-focused organization that provides excellent, timely, easily-accessible service and information to the community Finance Accela Refund Bridge Overpayment and Refunds Process overpayments and refunds checks and provide reporting of same data.
+Estimated Budget the community Be a customer-focused organization that provides excellent, timely, easily-accessible service and information to the community Finance Accela: Enhancement/Fixes to Existing Accela Financial Reports Provide enhancements requested by department on reports and fix issues reported by users.
+1/21-6/24 Continuing \$50,000 Be a customer-focused organization that provides excellent, timely, easily-accessible service and information to the community Finance Accela Refund Bridge Overpayment and Refunds Process overpayments and refunds checks and provide reporting of same data.
 1/21-6/24 Continuing \$100,000 Be a customer-focused organization City Auditor Mission Mark Audit Software Using the Mission Mark Audit Platform to aid the City Auditor in managing and tracking ongoing 9/19-6/24 Continuing \$24,000